RBAdelphiStudent/lab03/README.md

 * private int count;
 * This field is of the int data type.
 * private Student representative;
+* This field has the `Student` data type, which is also considered a class.
 * private Server host;
+* * This field has the `Server` data type, which is also considered a class.

 ## What are the names of the following fields?
 * private boolean alive;